 In what type of vocation are you interested: bank manager, purchasing manager, human resource manager, recruiter, training specialist, compensation manager, small business owner or manager, health services manager, industrial production manager, planner, or consultant?
 As a management or industrial relations major you will gain exposure to the knowledge and skills necessary to successfully enter your chosen career path.
-Three majors (management, industrial relations, and management/library science) and three tracks (general management, small business management, and sport management) within the management major provide our students with the flexibility necessary to specialize in diverse areas of interest.
+Two majors (management and industrial relations) and three tracks (general management, small business management, and sport management) within the management major provide our students with the flexibility necessary to specialize in diverse areas of interest.